5 ways to get paid caring for a loved one in

 In North Carolina, the following Medicaid waivers are available with an option for caregiver pay:

-• CAP/DA Waiver: This program provides services to individuals ages 65 or older, and individuals with physical and or other disabilities ages 18-64 years who meet a nursing facility level of care.
+• Community Alternatives Program for Disabled Adults (CAP/DA): This program provides services to individuals ages 65 or older, and individuals with physical and or other disabilities ages 18-64 years who meet a nursing facility level of care.
 Start enrolling to see if you and your loved one meet all eligibility requirements.

 • Innovations Waiver: This program provides services to individuals with intellectual disabilities or developmental disabilities ages 0 or older who meet an ICF/IID level of care.